Decomposition of convex high dimensional aggregative stochasticcontrol problems: Stochastic Uzawa and Sampled Stochastic Uzawa algorithms

-\begin{remark} From a practical point of view, this algorithm can be implemented in a decentralized way, where the system operator sends the signal $\lambda$, which can be assimilated to a price, to the domestic appliances, which compute their optimal solution $u(\lambda)$, depending on their local parameters. \end{remark} In \eqref{evolution SDE}, the states and controls of the agents are described in a general framework.
-To illustrate the results, we consider in the next section stochastic control problems in both continuous and discrete time settings.
+\begin{remark} We wish to emphasize that the proposed Algorithm \ref{alternative algo desc} is particularly suitable for practical distributed implementations in agent-based scenarios.
+In these cases, the quantity $\lambda$ can be interpreted as a common price signal that is broadcast to the independent agents, which in turn compute independently their optimal solution $u(\lambda)$ on the basis of their local parameters (step \ref{update local}). \end{remark} To illustrate the results, we consider in the next section stochastic control problems in both continuous and discrete time settings.